An In-House Chat with Our Designer on Commercial Design

 Sometimes the best changes have more to do with editing than additions.
 In instances where the budget does not allow for elaborate architectural changes, there are still opportunities to improve organization and refine the appearance.
 Company goals play a big part in determining budget.
-Perhaps our best tip is advising business owners to consult with a designer before they have ever sign a lease or purchase a building.
+Perhaps our best tip is advising business owners to consult with a designer before they sign a lease or purchase a building.
 Picking a space that can grow with the company while not seeming overly large during the early phases is important.
 A large retail space with a shallow inventory does not project success in an era of massive online shopping venues and large box stores.
 Something as simple as a shell partition wall - removed with a little effort and some dust later - can make a shop seem full on opening day, keep down the cost of inventory, and prevent a costly move at a later date should the company meet its expansion projections.
 A good design factors in the future.

 You have a retail store and office on a downtown retail street.
 How do you employ brand supportive design in your own space?

 We have the luxury of being a style-related business, so our inventory creates the look of our space, and is driven by trend.
 We are big believers in the importance of consistent marketing, so we make sure that our brand colors, textures, and images are fluid from window signage to website and from business card to pamphlet.